 Sony PS-LX310BT

-The device is running by a classic belt mechanism with three-speed options.
+The device is runs on a classic belt mechanism with two-speed options.
 A new and sturdy aluminum tonearm plays the tracks like a real fiddle.
 The merits here also are a pack of the needed outputs, except for AUX and analog.
-Buth the soft sound of the dedicated plates surely can be an argument.
+But the soft sound of the dedicated plates surely can be an argument.

 Key specs